 Over time, Simcott’s love for languages continued to grow.
 The more languages he learned, the more he noticed characteristics about them that intrigued him.
 But unlike today, there wasn’t a language-learning community out there he could connect with and share these feelings.
 So, for him to continue pursuing foreign language learning, he would need to learn them at university.

 Simcott found himself drawn to Icelandic next.
 Though, he couldn’t tell you why.
 The cold weather, perhaps.
 Still, for some reason, he wanted to learn Icelandic and the best way for him to do that at the time was through a Combined Languages degree course at university.
 The program allowed him to study the language but also forced him to learn in conjunction with Swedish, as part of the Scandinavians Studies department’s course.

 Later on, he would add Portuguese and Italian for his degree.
 And when he would travel, he’d pick up the local language along the way.
-This love for languages led him to being noted by HarperCollins as one of the most multilingual people from UK by HarperCollins.
+This love for languages led him to be noted by HarperCollins as one of the most multilingual people from the UK by HarperCollins.

 And it didn’t stop there.

 Simcott began flirting with other languages as well.
 He has referred to polyglots as a “Promiscuous language learners”.
 Learning one pulls you in and intrigues you, its freshness, its secrets, its substance.
 For Simcott, he doesn’t learn languages just to learn them.
 He learns them because of what they allow him to experience more of life.

 You can see this in how he describes learning German.
 He called it a “game-changer” for him.
 Before then, he had mostly focused on romance languages.
 Speaking German created a mental shift for him that he described as a physical change in his brain.
 Curiosity pulled him in deeper.
 And soon, he was fluent, confident to say whatever he wanted to in the language.
 That initial intrigue and curiosity highlights his passion for languages